Skip to main content

 Frequently Asked Questions

-- Usually yes, on Victorian terraces with piecemeal rear additions.
+Usually yes, on Victorian terraces with piecemeal rear additions.
 Many Brixton Victorians have a Victorian outrigger that was added as a scullery, with later flat-roof extensions or back-bedroom add-ons stacked on top.
 These structures typically have settled foundations, single-skin walls, no insulation, and patched-up drainage.
-Extending out from compromised structures means the new extension only meets current Building Regulations from the new structure outwards — the existing outrigger remains thermally inefficient and structurally questionable.
+Extending out from compromised structures means the new extension only meets current Building Regulations from the new structure outwards, leaving the existing outrigger thermally inefficient and structurally questionable.
 Demolishing the outrigger and rebuilding as a single new extension gives you a properly insulated, structurally sound result that meets Part A and Part L from end to end.
-Adds £3,000-£6,000 to demolition cost but is the right call on most projects.
+It is the right call on most projects.

-- Three reasons.
-First, accuracy: we know the SW2 and SW9 stock — Article 4 boundaries, the Brixton, Rush Common, and Brixton Hill conservation areas, the piecemeal Victorian outrigger pattern that's typical on the older streets, and how Lambeth handles standard 3-metre projections.
+Three reasons.
+First, accuracy: we know the SW2 and SW9 stock, the Article 4 boundaries, the Brixton, Rush Common, and Brixton Hill conservation areas, the piecemeal Victorian outrigger pattern that's typical on the older streets, and how Lambeth handles standard 3-metre projections.
 Second, full accreditation: NICEIC for electrical (BS 7671), FENSA for glazing, Gas Safe registered for boiler relocation, structural engineer calculations included, and Building Control sign-off included on every project.
 Third, fixed-price contracts: the quote doesn't change unless the specification does, including outrigger demolition, Build Over Agreement, party wall surveyor fees, and any Article 4 full planning.
-57 verified Google reviews averaging 4.5/5.
 Office on Limes Avenue, SE20.

 Get a Free Quote for Your Brixton Kitchen Extensions